ASF

 These three literatures cite one another rarely and share mathematics less.
 They read as three different subjects because they are taught, reviewed, and published as three different subjects.
 They are not.
 Each is an instance of one object: a state that evolves under a control input and is read out through a measurement ,

 Pharmacokinetics is the case in which and are linear.
-Pharmacodynamics, read correctly, is the case in which the reported curve is the output map evaluated at a fixed point of a one-compartment flow, not a value read off a moving trajectory (Section 13).
-QSP is the case in which and are left fully nonlinear and the state dimension is allowed to grow large.
-Nothing about the object in [eq:state-eq-preview] changes across these three cases; only the fragment of its theory that each field happens to import changes, a point we return to explicitly in Section 8.
+Pharmacodynamics is the case in which the response curve is the output map evaluated at a fixed point of a compartmental flow, linear or Michaelis-Menten regardless of its compartment count; Section II.6 works the simplest, one-compartment instance.
+QSP is the case in which and are left fully nonlinear on the pharmacokinetic and pharmacodynamic sides at once, and the state dimension is allowed to grow large.
+Nothing about the object in [eq:state-eq-preview] changes across these three cases; only the fragment of its theory that each field happens to import changes, a point we return to explicitly in Section II.1.

 Anchor 1: control theory before physics.
 Every tool built in this Part (controllability, observability, BIBO stability, a positivity structure specific to compartmental sign patterns, and a structural test for observability that needs no numbers at all) was developed by control engineers across the 1950s and 1960s to answer questions about feedback systems, well before anyone asked those questions of a compartmental drug model.
 We import the finished theory rather than reconstructing pharmacology-specific analogues of it.
 The theory does not care what measures, and neither do we, until Part II.